52-4 District Court – Troy, Michigan

 The 52-4 District Court in Troy, Michigan, handles a variety of cases, including:

-• Traffic Violations: These include speeding tickets, reckless driving, and other moving violations.
+• Traffic Violations (Civil Infractions and Misdemeanors): Traffic violations include speeding tickets, reckless driving, and other moving violations.

-• Civil Cases: These include landlord-tenant disputes, small claims cases, and some general civil litigation up to a certain dollar amount.
+• Civil Cases: Civil cases include landlord-tenant disputes, small claims cases, and general civil litigation up to a certain dollar amount.

-• Probation Violations: The court also oversees probation hearings and violations for individuals under its jurisdiction.
+• Probation Violations: The court also oversees misdemeanor probation hearings and violations for individuals under its jurisdiction.

-The 52-4 District Court is known for its strict enforcement of laws, particularly in drunk driving cases.
+The 52-4 District Court is known for its strict enforcement of laws, particularly in drunk driving cases, retail fraud, and domestic violence.
 If you are facing charges in this court, it is highly recommended that you seek legal counsel.

 Do I need a criminal defense attorney?